 Ultimately, you want your credit score to be above 700, as it grants you access to lower interest rates.
 This reduces the total mortgage costs and makes you a better candidate for approval.

 Pros and cons of prequalification

 While getting prequalified for a mortgage can be a helpful step, there are also some drawbacks to consider.

 Pros of mortgage prequalification

-Now that the lender has this information, you can learn about the different types of mortgages that’d fit for your situation, and potentially any first-time homebuyer programs or assistance you qualify for.
+- Learning more about your loan options: Although prequalification is not as formal of a process as preapproval, it gives a borrower the opportunity to provide some information to a lender on their income, assets and liabilities.
+Now that the lender has this information, it might inform you about the different types of mortgages that’d fit your situation and potentially any first-time homebuyer programs or assistance you qualify for.